googledatastudio/example-connectors/README.md

 +   No authentication required
 +   Requesting data using [`UrlFetchApp.fetch()`]
 +   Using a date range

+### [TypeScript NPM Downloads]

+This is the same code as the [NPM Downloads] connector, but implemented using TypeScript.

+Good example of:

++   Using TypeScript to help write less-buggy code.

 [Google Data Studio]: https://datastudio.google.com/
 [community-connectors]: https://developers.google.com/datastudio/connector/